 On December 4, 2015, President Obama signed the Fixing America's Surface Transportation (FAST) Act (Pub.
 L. No. 114-94) into law-the first federal law in over a decade to provide long-term funding certainty for surface transportation infrastructure planning and investment.
 The FAST Act authorizes \$305 billion over fiscal years 2016 through 2021 for highway, highway and motor vehicle safety, public transportation, motor carrier safety, hazardous materials safety, rail, and research, technology, and statistics programs.
+A one-year extension of the FAST Act was signed on October 1, 2020.

-Building on prior legislation (MAP-21), the FAST Act maintains a focus on safety, keeps intact the established structure of the various highway-related programs, continues efforts to streamline project delivery and, for the first time, provides a dedicated source of federal dollars for freight projects.
+The FAST Act maintains a focus on safety, keeps intact the established structure of the various highway-related programs, continues efforts to streamline project delivery and, for the first time, provides a dedicated source of federal dollars for freight projects.
 As required under this legislation, the planning process used in the development of this plan includes consideration of projects that:

-- (A) support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency; - (B) increase the safety of the transportation system for motorized and nonmotorized users; - (C)increase the security of the transportation system for motorized and nonmotorized users; - (D)increase the accessibility and mobility of people and for freight; - (E) protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and State and local planned growth and economic development patterns; - (F) enhance the integration and connectivity of the transportation system, across and between modes, for people and freight; - (G) promote efficient system management and operation; - (H) emphasize the preservation of the existing transportation system; - (I) improve the resiliency and reliability of the transportation system and reduce or mitigate stormwater impacts of surface transportation; and - (J) enhance travel and tourism.
+- (A) support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency; - (B) increase the safety of the transportation system for motorized and nonmotorized users; - (C)increase the security of the transportation system for motorized and nonmotorized users; - (D)increase the accessibility and mobility of people and for freight; - (E) protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and State and local planned growth and economic development patterns; - (F) enhance the integration and connectivity of the transportation system, across and between modes, for people and freight; - (G) promote efficient system management and operation; - (H)emphasize the preservation of the existing transportation system; - (I) improve the resiliency and reliability of the transportation system and reduce or mitigate stormwater impacts of surface transportation; and - (J) enhance travel and tourism.